25 Durham University jobs in Durham

 Key Responsibilities:

-- Ensuring the accuracy, completeness, and quality of clinical data through source data verification.
+- Verify the accuracy, completeness, and integrity of clinical data through remote source data verification (SDV).

-- Training and mentoring investigators and site staff on study procedures and regulatory compliance.
+- Provide training and guidance to investigators and site staff on study-related procedures and documentation.

-- Bachelor's degree in Life Sciences, Nursing, Pharmacy, or a related field.
+- Bachelor's degree in Life Sciences, Nursing, Pharmacy, or a related healthcare field.

-- Minimum of 3 years of experience as a Clinical Research Associate (CRA).
+- A minimum of 5 years of experience as a Clinical Research Associate, with substantial experience in remote monitoring.

 - Proficiency in clinical trial management systems (CTMS) and electronic data capture (EDC) systems.